MaxBeesley/SPACEmapX/README.md

-`SpaceMapX` is an R package that collects useful tools for Spatially Resolved Transcriptomics data analysis and visualization.
+`SpaceMapX` is an R package for Spatially Resolved Transcriptomics data analysis and visualization.
+It builds on the framework of the inferCNV package, with the additional functions of SpatialInferCNV, alongside some novel functions to assist in multi-section analysis from an individual patient.

-# 10x ST Data
+# Data

-This package is designed to work with Visium Fresh Frozen, FFPE V1,V2 data only.
+This package is designed to work with Visium Fresh Frozen, FFPE V1,V2 data.

 If you would like a representative ST test dataset, please try these data [from Erickson et al, Nature 2022; https://www.nature.com/articles/s41586-022-05023-2].
 [MendeleyRepository](https://data.mendeley.com/v1/datasets/svw96g68dv/draft?a=3f263217-2bd3-4a3c-8125-8c517c3a9e29).